Daniel is a criminal barrister with a formidable reputation, whether he's defending or prosecuting serious offences.

 OTHER ACTIVITIES AND INTERESTS

-- Daniel is a governor at his local primary school, and captains a cricket 1st XI side in the Surrey Championship
+- Daniel is an U11 rugby coach, and captains a cricket 1st XI side in the Surrey Championship.

 Professional Commentary and Attribution